"CSVI" - Terminal CSV Editor

 }

 1. Simple Kana to Kanji conversion program.
-One of the Japanese input method editor. ↩︎
+One of the Japanese input method editors. ↩︎